Your Rights and Responsibilities

 If you do not want your financial assistance information sent to you electronically, please visit the financial aid office to request a copy of any forms or documents.

 This is a reminder that information distributed electronically on campus has the same status as information distributed on paper.
-This includes financial aid award letters, any and all financial aid documents, any and all statements from the business services office, announcements, course business, requests for information, distribution of minutes, arrangements for meetings, and all other communications.
+This includes the financial aid summary, any and all financial aid documents, any and all statements from the business services office, announcements, course business, requests for information, distribution of minutes, arrangements for meetings, and all other communications.

 All faculty, staff, and students should read and respond to their email regularly, at least once each day when on campus.
 You should also be prepared to use a web browser to access official college information posted on the Cornell website.